Chapter 15:

 "I'M SORRY FOR FALSELY ACCUSING YOU.
 I WAS A S-SORE LOSER."
 She panted and wheezed for breath with her head still bowed low: too angry to lift it.

-Genie sighed and waved away his feelings.
-Leela rose and stormed out of the pitch grounds.
+Genie waved away his feelings, satisfied by the defeat.
+Leela wobbled to her feet and hurried out of the grounds.

 The Valide Sultan called a close on the trials.
 People gradually filed out.